zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 COMP7305: Cloud and Cluster Computing, Teaching Assistant, in the Department of Computer Science, The University of Hong Kong

-COMP8301: Advanced Topics in Computer Systems, Teaching Assistant, in Department of Computer Science, The University of Hong Kong
+COMP8301: Advanced Topics in Computer Systems, Teaching Assistant, in the Department of Computer Science, The University of Hong Kong

-COMP9301: Systems Design and Implementation, Teaching Assistant, in Department of Computer Science, The University of Hong Kong
+COMP9301: Systems Design and Implementation, Teaching Assistant, in the Department of Computer Science, The University of Hong Kong

 <a href="https://www.revolvermaps.com/livestats/5wcp2zejde4/"><img src="//rf.revolvermaps.com/h/m/a/2/ff0000/128/0/5wcp2zejde4.png" width="256" height="128" alt="Map" style="border:0;"></a>